cyberxaman/Gurlfind/README.md

 python3 Youtdetails.py
  ```

-Enter your query.
-The script will return the Urls.
+Enter your query or website name.
+The script will returns Urls.